-Zack Snyder’s Man of Steel is the sort of movie that leaves many a fan of the alien superhero wondering what could have been.
-The ideas were promising and some of the visuals were standouts of the genre, but the film really didn’t live up to the billing in many ways including its overly long run-time (a criticism levelled at a lot of the director’s work).
+Zack Snyder’s Man of Steel is the kind of movie that leaves many a fan of the alien superhero wondering what could have been.
+The ideas were promising and some of the visuals were standouts of the genre, but the film really didn’t live up to its billing in many ways including its overly long run-time – a criticism levelled at a lot of the director’s work.

 Although it was a success at the box office, negative word of mouth and a number of reviews that criticised the picture for seemingly everything but its “most Snyder moments”, made for a less fruitful financial return than DC expected and did little to kick-off the DC Extended Universe in the manner the studio had hoped for.